gyuho/learn/src/nakamoto-bitcoin-vs-snow-avalanche-consensus.md

 Introduced by *Satoshi Nakamoto, [Bitcoin: A Peer-to-Peer Electronic Cash System (2008)](https://bitcoin.org/bitcoin.pdf)*, the Nakamoto algorithm solves the agreement problem in the face of Byzantine faults, where malicious nodes may pass incorrect messages.

-Nakamoto consensus powers Bitcoin to achieve a distributed consensus on the chain without relying on any trusted third party.
+Nakamoto consensus powers [Bitcoin](https://bitcoin.org) to achieve a distributed consensus on the chain without relying on any trusted third party.
 Bitcoin is a permissionless Blockchain, allowing anyone to create blocks through transactions among participating nodes.
 The chain state and transaction logs are transparent and accessible to any anonymous participant.
 Bitcoin being public introduces different kinds of attacking vectors, which is a key to understanding its consensus mechanism.
 The focus is on the byzantine fault tolerance, [Sybil attack](https://www.microsoft.com/en-us/research/wp-content/uploads/2002/01/IPTPS2002.pdf) protection, and DoS (Denial of Service) resistance.

 ### What is Snow consensus?

 Introduced by *Team Rocket, [Scalable and Probabilistic Leaderless BFT Consensus through Metastability (2020)](https://files.avalabs.org/papers/consensus.pdf)*, the Snow algorithm similarly solves the agreement problem in the face of Byzantine nodes.
-Snow consensus powers Avalanche to achieve a distributed consensus on the chain without relying on any trusted third party.
+Snow consensus powers [Avalanche](https://avax.network) to achieve a distributed consensus on the chain without relying on any trusted third party.
 Unlike Nakamoto that relies on Proof-of-Work (PoW) to prevent Sybil attack and also to build agreement among participants, Snow relies on Proof-of-Stake (PoS), thus green, quiescent, and efficient.

 ### Unspent transaction output (UTXO)

 Both Bitcoin and Avalanche use the [unspent transaction output (UTXO) model](https://en.wikipedia.org/wiki/Unspent_transaction_output) to record the state of individual coin transfers between wallets (much like physical coins), instead of tracking the balance of each account (e.g., Ethereum).
 A UTXO represents an output of a transaction that has not been spent and thus can be used as an input to a new transaction -- only the unspent output can be used for the next transaction to prevent double-spending.
 Each UTXO is a chain of ownership where the current owner signs the transaction to transfer the UTXO ownership to the public key of the new owner (receiver).

 The total UTXO sets in a blockchain represent the set that every transaction consumes elements from and creates new ones to, which represents the total supply of the currency.
-When a transaction occurs, the transaction input (e.g., A sends B 2.5 BTC) is to be removed from the UTXO set, and its transaction output (e.g., B receives 2.5 BTC) creates new UTXOs to the UTXO set.
-Such UTXO model enables client-side aggregation, reducing the network computation requirements, and makes it easier to parallelize the transactions.
+When a transaction occurs, the transaction input (e.g., A sends 2.5 BTC to B) is to be destroyed from the UTXO set, and its output (e.g., B receives 2.5 BTC from A) creates a new UTXO to the UTXO set.
+Such UTXO model enables client-side aggregation, reducing the computation requirements in the network, making it easier to parallelize transactions.

 ### Proof-of-Stake (PoS)

 Proof-of-Work (PoW) requires miners to consume electricity to compute the desired hash.
-The increasing hash difficulty leads to more energy consumption and increases the need to upgrade the mining rigs.
+The increasing hash difficulty leads to more energy consumption and demands more powerful mining rigs.
 Such substantial cost is deterrant to decentralizaton of mining pools -- only five Bitcoin mining pools control over 50% of hashrate (see [hashrate distribution](https://blockchain.info/pools)).
 Apart from this, PoW generally suffers from a low throughput and other scalability issues.

 Unlike PoW, Proof-of-Stake (PoS) participant is only required to own and lock a certain amount of the corresponding currency, referred to as "stake".
 The stake acts as a guarantee that the holder will behave as per the protocol rules in the block creation process.
 PoS is more energy efficient as there is no need to solve a compute-intensive cryptographic puzzle, thus less susceptible to the centralization of mining pools.